The Role of Companion Plants in Indoor Gardening

 Effective Companion Planting Strategies

-When you dive into companion planting, its not just about which plants look good together—its about which plants grow well together.
+When you dive into companion planting, it‘s not just about which plants look good together—it‘s about which plants grow well together.
 For instance, planting aloe vera alongside a jade plant might seem like a good idea because they both like sunny spots.
 However, if you were to place an aloe with a moisture-loving fern, you might run into trouble since their water needs are vastly different.

 A robust strategy involves pairing plants with similar care needs but also considers how their individual traits can benefit each other.
 For example, consider placing snake plants around your living space, as they can purify the air, which can be beneficial for you and your other indoor plants like the peace lily, known for removing toxic volatiles from the atmosphere.